ECOPREACHER

 Matthew 10:26-27 ‘So have no fear of them; for nothing is covered up that will not be uncovered, and nothing secret that will not become known.
 27What I say to you in the dark, tell in the light; and what you hear whispered, proclaim from the rooftops.

-One of our jobs as the church is to amplify the voices of those who have only been able to whisper their pain.
+The church can amplify voices that have only whispered their pain.
 This includes those who live in the shadow of industrial pollution and environmental racism.
-Some churches in Louisiana’s Cancer Alley are making their voices heard about the ways in which polluting industrial plants manipulated zoning policies that have harmed their communities.
+Some churches in Louisiana’s Cancer Alley are sounding the alarm about polluting industries that manipulate zoning policies and harm their communities.
 Black residents of St. James Parish, including members of St. Michael Catholic Church and Mt.
-Triumph Baptist Church, have filed a lawsuit in U.S. District Court in New Orleans calling for a moratorium on chemical plants that they allege have been intentionally sited in Black neighborhoods.
-They are fighting for environmental justice.
+Triumph Baptist Church, filed a lawsuit in U.S. District Court in New Orleans.
+Their suit calls for a moratorium on chemical plants.
+They allege that companies intentionally site these plants in Black neighborhoods – a clear example of environmental racism.

 According to an article by James Bruggers in Inside Climate News, parishioners from the churches, along with members of community organizing groups, have been ignored and dismissed by their local leaders.
-But, says Shamyra Laigne with RISE St. James, “We will not be ignored.
+However, Shamyra Laigne with RISE St. James responds, “We will not be ignored.
 We will not sacrifice our lives.”

 Added Barbara Washington, co-founder and co-director of the faith-based group Inclusive Louisiana, “This is the day that the Lord has made, and we shall rejoice and be glad therein because we smell victory.
 Every one of us has been touched by the [leaders’] decisions to expose us to toxic plants.
 We all have stories about our own health and the health of our friends.
-It’s time to stop packing our neighborhoods with plants that produce toxic chemicals.” (“Citing ‘Racial Cleansing,’ Louisiana ‘Cancer Alley’ Residents Sue Over Zoning,” James Bruggers, Inside Climate News, March 21, 2023).
+It’s time to stop packing our neighborhoods with plants that produce toxic chemicals.”
+In January 2026, the Center for Constitutional Rights reported that the case is moving forward in federal court, with plaintiffs arguing that the siting pattern violates the Thirteenth and Fourteenth Amendments.

 The Eco-Idea is one succinct statement that tells us who God is and/or what God does in relation to Creation and how we should respond as people of faith.